 - Discrimination: A law that singles out some people (such as old, ill and disabled people) for assisted suicide instead of suicide prevention is not in step with Massachusetts' progressive tradition as a leader against discrimination.

-Second Thoughts / Question 2 in the news
+Stories from before 2013 on Second Thoughts / Question 2

 - Ben Matlin has an op-ed in the New York Times of November 1 entitled "Suicide by Choice?
 Not so Fast"